kuuji/one-click-hugo-cms/site/content/_index.md

 subtitle: ""
 image: img/skoa-homepage.jpg
 blurb:
-  heading: Some Kind of Artist
+  heading: SKOA
-  text: A sound production studio based in Toronto.
+  text: "Some Kind of Artist is a sound production studio based in Toronto. "
 ---
 {{< soundcloud 1242357937 >}}